SAMtoBAM/TLHcrsFinder/README.md

 # How to use

     TLHcrsFinder.sh -a assembly.fa
+    ##or
+    TLHcrsFinder.sh -al assembly.fa

 ## How does TLHcrsFinder work

-TLHcrsFinder works in 10 main steps
+TLHcrsFinder works in 10 main steps (each step is run on all assemblies provided -al)

 1. Extract 50kb from the ends of contigs >100kb
 2. Identify Telomeric sequences genomes wide and determine the number within the contig ends